Developers: Looking Glass Studios (original),

 - If you decide to grab a live EMP grenade, the "rolling screen" effect never wears off.
 Don't do this.

-- Some of the controls were changed to suit the free movement better.
+- Some of the controls are changed to suit the free movement better:

 - Holding the jump key causes you to rise into the air indefinitely, though you return to the ground as soon as you move.

 - The lean left/right buttons cause you to bank left/right instead, like in cyberspace.

 - The look up/down keys have no limit on how far you can look in either direction.
 Combine this with the jump key for the ability to do infinite backflips.

 - The posture controls don't do anything (no crouching/lying prone).
 Strangely, the posture control displays the "crouching" graphic whenever you move forward or backward.